hyron-group/reference/api-reference/RouterMeta.md

 > ## **method** : string | Array< string >

 Specifies the methods that will be used to register the listener for this method.
-Include ( not case sensitive ) : GET, HEAD, POST, PUT, PATCH, ALL
+Include ( not case sensitive ) : GET, HEAD, POST, PUT, PATCH, ALL, PRIVATE

 # var fontware